Anorexia nervosa: Prognosis

 AN has the highest mortality rate of any psychological disorder.
 The mortality rate is 11 to 12 times greater than in the general population, and the suicide risk is 56 times higher.
 Half of women with AN achieve a full recovery, while an additional 20–30% may partially recover.
 Not all people with anorexia recover completely: about 20% develop anorexia nervosa as a chronic disorder.
 If anorexia nervosa is not treated, serious complications such as heart conditions and kidney failure can arise and eventually lead to death.
 The average number of years from onset to remission of AN is seven for women and three for men.
 After ten to fifteen years, 70% of people no longer meet the diagnostic criteria, but many still continue to have eating-related problems.
+People who have autism recover more slowly, probably due to autism's effects on thinking patterns, such as reduced cognitive flexibility.

 Alexithymia (inability to identify and describe one's own emotions) influences treatment outcome.
 Recovery is also viewed on a spectrum rather than black and white.
 According to the Morgan-Russell criteria, individuals can have a good, intermediate, or poor outcome.
 Even when a person is classified as having a "good" outcome, weight only has to be within 15% of average, and normal menstruation must be present in females.
 The good outcome also excludes psychological health.
 Recovery for people with anorexia nervosa is undeniably positive, but recovery does not mean a return to normal.

 Complications

 Anorexia nervosa can have serious implications if its duration and severity are significant and if onset occurs before the completion of growth, pubertal maturation, or the attainment of peak bone mass.
-Complications specific to adolescents and children with anorexia nervosa can include the following:

-Growth retardation may occur, as height gain may slow and can stop completely with severe weight loss or chronic malnutrition.
+Complications specific to adolescents and children with anorexia nervosa can include growth retardation, as height gain may slow and can stop completely with severe weight loss or chronic malnutrition.
 In such cases, provided that growth potential is preserved, height increase can resume and reach full potential after normal intake is resumed.
 Height potential is normally preserved if the duration and severity of illness are not significant or if the illness is accompanied by delayed bone age (especially prior to a bone age of approximately 15 years), as hypogonadism may partially counteract the effects of undernutrition on height by allowing for a longer duration of growth compared to controls.
 Appropriate early treatment can preserve height potential, and may even help to increase it in some post-anorexic subjects, due to factors such as long-term reduced estrogen-producing adipose tissue levels compared to premorbid levels.
 In some cases, especially where onset is before puberty, complications such as stunted growth and pubertal delay are usually reversible.